 Q: How important is the role of the Thyroid gland in maintaining the right hormonal balance?

 Optimal thyroid function is critical for your overall health because every cell in your body needs thyroid hormones to function.
-The thyroid gland along with the rest of your hormonal system all work together to balance your body chemistry.
+The thyroid gland along with the

 Q: What are the main triggers that affect Thyroid function?
 Are unhealthy lifestyle habits aggravating these triggers?